gebim/Tutorial-Looking-Glass-accelerated-graphics-in-a-virtual-machine-using-GVT-g/README.md

 Looking Glass: tutorial for accelerated graphics in a KVM virtual machine using GVT-g (intel Core CPUs gen. 5-9)
 =======================================================

-This guide explains how to install Looking Glass (LG), which provides an accelerated graphics for a virtual machine running Windows 10 via iGPU passthrough, while maintaining graphical output on the Linux host.
+This guide explains how to install Looking Glass, which provides an accelerated graphics for a virtual machine running Windows 10 via iGPU passthrough, while maintaining graphical output on the Linux host.

 The [looking glass](https://looking-glass.io/) website brings this technology to the point: